AlexNeugroschl/JAX_Risk_Engine/docs/reference/eod-integration.md

 spot by asserting the **transitive** property — importing `engine.integration` in a clean interpreter must not load the model layer through *any* chain of leaves.

-A side benefit of the same constraint: all 692 tests in this layer run in well under a second, because none of them loads a numerical runtime — ORE's date arithmetic is cheap and JAX is still absent.
-(The 23 tail-diagnostic tests live in `tests/test_var_es_diagnostics.py` instead, since they exercise `engine/risk/var_es.py` and do need JAX.)
+A side benefit of the same constraint: all 751 tests in this layer run in a few seconds, because none of them loads a numerical runtime — ORE's date arithmetic is cheap and JAX is still absent.
+(The 29 tail-diagnostic tests live in `tests/test_var_es_diagnostics.py` instead, since they exercise `engine/risk/var_es.py` and do need JAX.)